Flying with Toddlers: From Security Lines to Activity Bags

 A small kid-sized backpack is perfect for flights with toddlers because it fits under the seat, plus your child can carry it themselves.
 The more pockets it has, the easier it will be to pack little snacks, toys, and surprises for the flight.

 When you start shopping for your toddler’s carry-on bag, opt for something with bright colors, whether it’s a favorite cartoon character or a bright print.
-This will help ensure it doesn’t get mixed up with other kids’ bags in the security line.
+This will help ensure it doesn’t get mixed up with other kids’ bags in the security line, plus, it just adds some extra fun to the trip.

 Pack the Snacks First

 Snacks are maybe the most important part of helping a toddler stay comfortable on a flight.
-A hungry little one is a grumpy little one, so you want to make sure you allocate enough space in the backpack for their favorite treats.
+A hungry little one is a grumpy little one, so you’ll want to make sure you have a variety of treats your tot can pick from.

 Choose snacks that are shelf-stable and don’t leave behind a mess.
-Kid-friendly favorites like goldfish crackers and fruit snacks are always a plus.
-If you want to bring fresh fruits or veggies, slice and pack them into Lunchable-style snack containers with compartments.
+Kid-friendly favorites like goldfish crackers and fruit snacks are always winners.
+If you want to bring fresh fruits or veggies, slice and pack them into Lunchable-style snack containers with individual compartments (this is super important for picky eaters who don’t want foods to touch).
 Other snacks that work great include:

 • Fruit puree or applesauce pouches